amerywu/ikodaCsvLibsvmCreator/README.md

 1. Collects data dynamically.
 New columns create on the fly.
 1. Maintains a UID for each column.
 1. Maintains a category or label for each row.
-1. Mainatins human readable text column and label names for sparse (LIBSVM) data
+1. Maintains human readable text column and label names for sparse (LIBSVM) data
 1. Runs thread safe instances for the synchronous collection of distinct datasets.
 1. Saves data as a CSV or LIBSVM (either appending or overwriting).
 1. Divides the data for saving into LIBSVM and CSV components.